eliotsykes/dan-todo/GUIDE.md

 16:51:38 phonegap.1 | [phonegap] listening on XXX.XXX.XXX.XXX:4000
 ```

 Open the PhoneGap Developer app on your test device and enter the IP address and port number output by your Foreman `phonegap` process, and click the Connect button.
-Everything is working correct if you see the Ember app on your test device inside the PhoneGap Developer app.
+Everything is working correctly if you see the Ember app on your test device inside the PhoneGap Developer app.

 ### Coming Next...PhoneGap Build and Test